 Truck Driving Schools in Alaska (AK)

-Truck driving schools in Alaska are located throughout the state with hotspots in Anchorage and Fairbanks.
-Alaska truck driving schools may help you prepare for the various tests necessary to obtain your CDL license.
+Truck driving schools in Alaska are located in hotspots like Anchorage and Fairbanks, although they exist in other areas as well.
+These truck driving schools will help you prepare for the various tests necessary to obtain your CDL license.
 To obtain a CDL in Alaska, you must be at least 19 years old (21 years old for interstate driving), possess a valid Alaska driver's license and a medical card.
 CDL applicants are then required to pass a written knowledge exam and an on-road skills test, which consists of a pre-trip inspection, a basic vehicle handling test, and an on-road driving test.
 Depending on the class of license and endorsements you need, other knowledge and skills tests may be required--for example, to drive a combination vehicle, a tanker truck, a truck with air brakes or to transport passengers.
+Truck drivers who have earned their CDLs can pursue employment with one of Alaska's major trucking companies, like Carlile Transportation Systems, Lynden Transport, and more.

 To locate a truck driving school in Alaska, browse the list of featured trucking schools below.